juanmafernandezc/cooking-recipes-api/README.md

 #### Setting Up the Database

-Execute the following SQL script using your preferred database management tool (e.g., DBeaver, DataGrip) to set up the schema:
+Execute the following SQL script using your preferred database management tool (e.g., DBeaver, DataGrip) to set up the schema.

+Before proceeding, make sure you are targeting the `model` database in your SQL Server instance.

+**Warning:** Ensure you are operating on the correct database to avoid unintended alterations.

 ```sql
 CREATE TABLE Users (